 2. Look at the plugin/theme changelog

 The second thing you should do is always look at the plugin and or theme’s changelog.
-This can be found within the “Plugin” update section in the WordPress dashboard.
+This can be found within the “Plugin” update section in your WordPress dashboard.
+Developers typically also have a link to their changelog on their website.

-If there is a critical security update, then by all means, you should update it right away to ensure your WordPress site is safe.
-Things like Cross-Site Request Forgery (CSRF), Cross-Site Scripting (XSS), etc. are some important security buzzwords to look out for.
+If there is a critical security update, then, by all means, you should update it right away to ensure your WordPress site is safe.
+Things like Cross-Site Request Forgery (CSRF), Cross-Site Scripting (XSS), etc., are important security buzzwords to look out for.
 If there isn’t, I recommend waiting a week or so before updating.

-In those three plugin examples I mentioned above, I didn’t update either of them within that time period and therefore, never experienced issues.
+In those four plugin examples I mentioned above, I didn’t update either of them within that time period and, therefore, never experienced issues.

 3. Use a staging environment or take a backup